Have you ever shot 43 on the front nine and thought, wow I only need 46 on the back side for an 89!

 If you've made it this far, well done.
 Because the next few concepts below will make the biggest difference to your score.
 You WILL break 90 by following these guidelines.

-So important and impactful in fact, you may be shocked just how many shots under 90 you end up shooting.
-Check out these important concepts highlighted in red below:
+You may be shocked just how many shots under 90 you end up shooting.

 Select the correct tees